 Just to make sure I didn’t miss anything, I took my top three brewers to my trusty friend, Phil—he helped test some of the models I recommended in my home espresso machine article—and asked him to brew coffee and talk through what he liked and disliked about each brewer.
 I gave him no instructions; I simply asked him to brew and record his thoughts.

-The Best French Press: The Fellow Clara
+The Best French Press: Fellow Clara French Press

-The Clara gives you everything you need to brew beautiful coffee.
+What we liked: The Clara gives you everything you need to brew beautiful coffee.
 The brewer comes with an agitation stick so you can stir your grounds after the initial bloom.
 No scale to measure coffee?
 No problem!
 There are fill lines etched inside the brewer to indicate how much coffee and water to use (I’d still use a scale if you can because volume and weight can vary).
 The handle is weighted so when you pour your first cup, you’re not straining to carry a heavy brewer with an uneven weight distribution.

 It's also beautiful.
 The matte black finish and curved lines sit beautifully on any countertop.
 The Clara has a heat-lock double-walled vacuum to insulate the brewing chamber, a non-stick coating on the inside to make clean-up easy, and perhaps the most deceptively ingenious design upgrade I’ve seen on any French press: an all-directional pour lid.
 As a person who has spilled hot coffee on themselves hundreds of times because they’ve forgotten to align the spout with the lid, I very much appreciated this touch.